What Is Sprint Review Meeting and How To Hold Fantastic Ones

 The Product Owner’s role changes to that of the real owner of the product.
 As a key member of the team, the owner becomes more responsible and accountable for the product.
 They are answerable for decision-making and for presenting the results to the end-users and stakeholders.
 He stands up and presents the product increment and gives insight into the state of the project.

-By changing the role, the owner understands that he/she becomes more disciplined in maintaining the product design, release burndowns, and setting a level of quality for the work.
+By changing the role, the owner understands that he/she becomes more disciplined in maintaining the product design, releasing burndowns, and setting a level of quality for the work.

 Another noticeable byproduct of this change is that discrepancies can be seen immediately.
 If the owner’s perceived reviews of the end users’ needs do not match the actual needs, it will become immediately noticeable.

 The team will also feel less like they are being judged or graded by the product owner.
-They will come away from the meeting feeling more energized and motivated towards the next sprint.
+They will come away from the meeting feeling more energized and motivated toward the next sprint.

 When executives and stakeholders are part of the review meeting, they can see the teamwork while participating in a real review of the work done and actions taken.
 Additionally, the end-users can personally inform the executives/stakeholders of their needs.